sympy/SymPEPs/SymPEP-0001.md

 SymPEP stands for "SymPy Enhancement Proposal".
 SymPEPs represent a formal process whereby important changes are proposed and discussed in the SymPy community.
 Corresponding to each SymPEP is a SymPEP document which outlines the proposal and corresponding discussion.
-SymPEPs are based on [PEP](https://www.python.org/dev/peps/) process used by the Python language community to propose changes to the Python language.
+SymPEPs are based on the [PEP](https://www.python.org/dev/peps/) process used by the Python language community to propose changes to the Python language.
 It also takes motivations from other similar processes in communities adjacent to SymPy, such as the [NEP](https://numpy.org/neps/nep-0000.html) process for NumPy and the [MEP](https://matplotlib.org/devel/MEP/index.html) process for Matplotlib.
-However, the SymPEP process differs from these processes in many ways, so those who may already be familiar with similar processes from other communities should read this document to understand how it works for SymPEPs.
+However, the SymPEP process differs from these processes in some ways, so those who may already be familiar with similar processes from other communities should read this document to understand how it works for SymPEPs.

-In particular, SymPEPs are significantly less formal than Python PEPs.

 ## Types

 There are three kinds of SymPEPs:

-A **Standards Track** SymPEP describes a new feature or important change for SymPy.
+A **Software Track** SymPEP describes a new feature or important change for the code in SymPy.

-An **Informational** SymPEP describes a SymPy design issue, or provides general guidelines or information to the Python community, but does not propose a new feature.
-Informational SymPEPs do not necessarily represent a SymPy community consensus or recommendation, so users and implementers are free to ignore Informational SymPEPs or follow their advice.

-A **Process** SymPEP describes a process surrounding SymPy, or proposes a change to (or an event in) a process.
-Process SymPEPs are like Standards Track SymPEPs but apply to areas other than the SymPy library itself.
+A **Process** SymPEP describes a process related to SymPy, or proposes a change to (or an event in) a process.
+Process SymPEPs are like Software Track SymPEPs but apply to areas other than the SymPy library itself.
 They may propose an implementation, but not to SymPy’s codebase; they require community consensus.
 Examples include procedures, guidelines, changes to the